victorcarrillo/AcademiaQA2021/README.md

 ```
 Java version: 1.8.0_111,
 ```
-Now the project could be opened, edited and run via Intellij or run via terminal with maven.
+Now the project could be opened, edited and run by using Intellij or run through the terminal with maven.

 ##Project Structure
  ![ProjectStructure](/img/im3.png)

 ##Setup and Run
-To execute a test,do the following:
+To execute a test, do the following:
 *Execute one test case by Intellij, click on the next icon.
  ![Execute one case](/img/im1.JPG)

 *Execute the completed class, click on the next icon.
  ![Execute completed class](/img/im2.JPG)

-*Execute by terminal, with the follow command.
+*Execute by using the terminal, with the following command.
 ```
 mvn clean test -DsuiteXmlFile=testSuiteDemo.xml
 ```
-The above command is currently running the entire class, in case you want to change the test, create a new xml file.
+The command above is currently running the entire class, create a new xml file in case you want to change the test.

 ##Reporter and Logs
-After executing the class or a test case, a graphical report is generated that can be viewed in a browser, on the other hand, a log file is created within the Log4j folder.
+After executing the class or a test case, a graphical report is generated, which can be viewed in a browser; on the other hand, a log file is created within the Log4j folder.